Van Security: 8 Systems Rated for UK Trades (2026) featured image

 Prices vary by van make and model.
 Ford Transit, Transit Custom, Vauxhall Vivaro, Renault Trafic and Mercedes Sprinter all have van-specific fitments available.
 Always use a Sold Secure certified product; cheap imitations can fail the locking mechanism over time.

 A GPS tracker tells you where your van is at all times.
 If it is stolen, you have real-time location data to give to the police.
 Thatcham Cat 6/7 approved trackers are linked to monitoring centres that will contact police on your behalf.
-The recovery rate for tracked vehicles is significantly higher than untracked ones.
+Tracked vehicles have a recovery rate of around 90%, compared to under 20% for untracked ones.

 VanGuardian and other options